 Investigation of known fraud takes a case-centric approach – sometimes called the local approach – starting from a small point and working outwards.
 Detection of unknown fraud takes a global approach – taking an overview of a large amount of data to find anomalies.

 This is another example taken from an insurance fraud use case that shows the insurance claims made in a single day.
 Just displaying this data using a link analysis chart reveals patterns:

-The majority of our data shows business as usual.
+The majority of our data shows a business as usual scenario.
 A standard claim has a star shape – with a central case with a small number of policies, individuals and other identifiers.

 However, we can also see areas (in the top left) that show unusual connectivity.
 An analyst would explore this in more detail, using investigative techniques to understand the behaviors involved and whether or not it conceals fraud.

 These two techniques – investigation and detection – are used in all enterprise fraud management functions.
 In combination with powerful link analysis tools they help build a robust fraud process.